Abugatwin/79592025_Churning_Customers/README.md

 ## Project Description

-The Customer Churn Prediction App is a web-based application that predicts the likelihood of a customer churning givensomesetofacustomerprofiledetails.This application employs a machine learning model, based on the Keras library, to provide valuable insights for customer retention strategies.
+The Customer Churn Prediction App is a web-based application that predicts the likelihood of a customer churning given some customer profile details.
+This application employs a machine learning model based on the Keras library to provide valuable insights for customer retention strategies.

 ## Functionality